-17. During the first half of this financial year, the Council has received a further dividend from the administrators of the Heritable Bank which has taken total dividends so far to 94% of the value of deposits.
+17. During the last financial year, the Council has received a further dividend from the administrators of the Heritable Bank which has taken total dividends so far to 94% of the value of deposits.
 No additional dividends are expected until all of the outstanding litigation has been settled and the administration process completed.